Yoga is a Way of Life. by Arielle Leon

 Don’t Make Yourself A Project: Why The Pandemic Isn’t The Time For Self-Improvement by Aubree Brown - Elephant Journal

-¡PURA VIDA! by Arielle Rabier
+¡PURA VIDA! by Arielle Leon

 After seven days in Costa Rica, I returned home ready to pack up my husband and pup and move to the jungle to make babies.
 The abundant plant-life and wildlife and "Pura Vida” lifestyle is what attracted Kenna Crouch and I to Montezuma for our fifth retreat together.